-Arena Origination uses the funds that it receives from Westaim to locate possible loan opportunities or other credit investments, investigate such opportunities including conducting due diligence on the potential borrower, structuring and documenting the loan or investment and ultimately, funding the loan or investment using its own funds.
-Once it has a portfolio of loan or other credit investments, Arena Origination may look to dispose of all or a portion of such portfolio in order to provide it with the funds necessary to make additional loans.
-Loans may be disposed of by Arena Origination to third parties, including Arena Finance, certain investment funds or client accounts managed by AI, and/or other third parties.
-In addition, Arena Origination may retain a portion of such loans for its own account, but this is not its primary investment strategy.
-Because Arena Origination may offer and sell loans and other investments to Arena Finance and certain investment funds or client accounts managed by AI, procedures have been implemented to provide for the review of, and consent to, such transactions on behalf of Arena Finance and each related party.
+Arena Origination uses the funds that it receives from Westaim to locate credit and other security investment opportunities, investigate such opportunities including conducting due diligence on the potential borrower, structuring and documenting the investment and ultimately, funding the investment using its own funds.
+Once it has a portfolio of credit and other security investments, Arena Origination may look to dispose of all or a portion of such portfolio in order to provide it with the funds necessary to make additional investments.
+All or a portion of the portfolio may be disposed of by Arena Origination to third parties, including Arena Finance, certain investment funds or client accounts managed by AI, and/or other third parties.
+In addition, Arena Origination may retain a portion of the investments for its own account, but this is not its primary investment strategy.
+Because Arena Origination may offer and sell investments to Arena Finance and certain investment funds or client accounts managed by AI, procedures have been implemented to provide for the review of, and consent to, such transactions on behalf of Arena Finance and each related party.
 These procedures include the review and approval of the transaction by a person or committee that is independent of each of Arena Origination and Westaim that has knowledge of fundamentals-based, asset oriented credit investments.